AdobeDocs/experience-manager-headless-adaptive-forms.en/help/build-engaging-forms-using-core-components-and-headless-adaptive-forms-on-aem-65-forms.md

 ### Lesson context

-In this lesson, as a front-end developer, you learn how to create an alternate representation of different components using Material UI for the Adaptive Form created previously by the business user.
+As a front-end developer, you are going to learn how to build alternate Material UI versions of various components in this lesson.
+You are also going to apply them to the Adaptive Form the business user created earlier.

 ### Exercise

 Update the variation of components in the headless project.
 To change the variant of the material UI text input component to `OutlinedInput`:

 1. In Visual Code, navigate to the text input component by opening the `index.tsx` file at `src/components/textinput/index.tsx`.

 1. Add `//` at the beginning of the code line 104.
 It converts the line to a comment.

     ```Shell